carpentries-incubator/ml4bio-workshop/guide/performance.md

 > #### Further readings
 > `Tony: I like http://doi.org/10.1038/nmeth.3945 as a reference`

 `Tony: should we name some other metrics that may appear in the literature like Matthews correlation coefficient?
-Maybe that is distracting and it is better to describe only the metrics we compute in the software.`
+That is probably too distracting and it is better to describe only the metrics we compute in the software.`